mcpython4-coding/Documentation/mcpython/datagen/Configuration.md

         function write_json(self, data, *args)

-            will write data in human-readable json mode (with \n in place and right indent)
+            Will write data in human-readable json mode (with \n in place and right indent) via the simple json format It will sort the keys
             :param data: the data to save
             :param args: the args to pass to self.write()